 reports and data

-SREB produced several resources for Kentucky leaders during the last 12 months, including:
+SREB produced the following resources for Kentucky leaders over the past year:

 The Commission published its first report, More than the Numbers: Teacher Preparation Data Systems State Policy and Recommendations, in September 2017.

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
-In addition to the October 2016 report, policymakers can draw on individual state affordability profiles to better understand how these costs impact different family income levels and on a Promising State Policies and Practices report featuring cost-reduction strategies.
+In addition to the Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to better understand how these costs impact different family income levels.

 A framework to accelerate and streamline transfer of lower-division courses among institutions in different states.